Carl Wilhelm Oseen

 Carl Wilhelm Oseen (17 April 1879 in Lund – 7 November 1944 in Uppsala) was a theoretical physicist in Uppsala and Director of the Nobel Institute for Theoretical Physics in Stockholm.

 Life

-Oseen was born in Lund, and took a Fil.
+Oseen was born in Lund.
+He earned a Fil.
 Kand. degree (B.Sc.) at Lund University in 1897 and a Filosophie licentiat in 1900.
+He began practicing as a mathematics associate professor in 1902, and subsequently obtained his PhD a year afterward.
+He served as interim mathematics professor from 1904-1906 and 1907-1910.
+On September 11, 1909 he became professor of mechanics and mathematical physics at Uppsala University.